Chasing shadows with Gottesman-Kitaev-Preskill codes: Twirling theory

 \section{Twirling theory}

 We now turn to discussing constructions and applications of \textit{random} logical GKP Clifford gates.
 While random Clifford gates is a widely and well studied topic for qubit-based systems, for the GKP code the question of how to define a measure over the -- now infinite -- trivial- and non-trivial group becomes more nuanced.
+In this context, as a versatile tool, twirls become important as averages over groups.
+They here appear both as twirls on the logical- and on the physical level and will be the key technical ingredient in the following developments.

 Constructions of random (trivial or non-trivial) Clifford gates find widespread applications from state preparation to error mitigation to benchmarking and most notably in many recent works on shadow tomography.
 The common ground of these applications is that the random Clifford gates are used to implement various incarnations of group projectors -- also phrased \textit{twirling} -- which we summarize in fig.~\ref{fig:twirl}.
 As exploited in ref.~\cite{Conrad_2021} for the square GKP code to Floquet-engineer a GKP Hamiltonian, once a suitable measure for one type of twirl is found, it is easy to translate it into the different incarnations.
+In the following we discuss the twirling theory for states, channels and POVMs.
+Although listed in fig.~\ref{fig:twirl}, we do not discuss the Hamiltonian twirl but merely mention its equivalence to the state twirl and refer to the relevant literature, see refs.~\cite{Zanardi_1999, Conrad_2021}.